egilber2/WiFi_Locationing/wifi_locNB.md

 ![](wifi_locNB_files/figure-markdown_github/unnamed-chunk-15-1.png)

 We can use the latitude and longitude data in the data set to plot the location reference points of each building by floor.
-The builings (0, 1, and 2) are aligned left to right as they are shown in the satellite image.
+The buildings (0, 1, and 2) are aligned left to right as they are shown in the satellite image.

 ``` r
 # 3D image of reference point locations in data set